mm6/InternetOfThingsCourse/projects/project3/Project3.md

 8. Double click the "BLE In" node and select the pencil symbol to edit the properties.
 Select the "BLE Scanning" check box and select "Apply".

-9. Run the BLE firmware on the Argon and select the Argon in the Properties box of the "Edit Generic BLE node" pane.
+9. Run the BLE firmware on the Photon 2 and select the device in the Properties box of the "Edit Generic BLE node" pane.
 Be sure that the "Emit Notify Events" check box is selected.
 Note that the "Edit Generic BLE node" pane populates the UUID field.

 10. Drag a debug node onto the palette and connect it to the output of the "Generic BLE In" node.
 In this way, the data that is received over BLE will appear in the debug pane on the right.

 11. Deploy the flow.
 To start listening for notifications, click on the far left side of the "Inject node" icon.
-With the Argon running, you should see the publications (notifications) from the Argon in the debug window.
+With the Photon 2 running, you should see the publications (notifications) from the Photon 2 in the debug window.

 12. Add a new "Inject node" and set the msg.topic to the value "disconnect" - without the quotes.